-Ability to deal with different kind of attributes - Algorithms should be capable to be applied on any kind of data such as interval based (numerical) data, categorical, binary data.
+Ability to deal with different kinds of attributes − Algorithms should be capable to be applied on any kind of data such as interval-based (numerical) data, categorical, and binary data.

-Discovery of clusters with attribute shape - The clustering algorithm should be capable of detect cluster of arbitrary shape.
-The should not be bounded to only distance measures that tend to find spherical cluster of small size.
+Discovery of clusters with attribute shape − The clustering algorithm should be capable of detecting clusters of arbitrary shape.
+They should not be bounded to only distance measures that tend to find spherical cluster of small sizes.

 Ability to deal with noisy data − Databases contain noisy, missing or erroneous data.
 Some algorithms are sensitive to such data and may lead to poor quality clusters.

-The clustering methods can be classified into following categories:
+Clustering methods can be classified into the following categories −

-Suppose we are given a database of n objects, the partitioning method construct k partition of data.
-Each partition will represents a cluster and k≤n.
-It means that it will classify the data into k groups, which satisfy the following requirements:
+Suppose we are given a database of ‘n’ objects and the partitioning method constructs ‘k’ partition of data.
+Each partition will represent a cluster and k ≤ n.
+It means that it will classify the data into k groups, which satisfy the following requirements −

 Each object must belong to exactly one group.